matbesancon/BilevelOptimization.jl/paper/paper.md

 Even with all the constraints and the objectives at the two level being linear, the resulting problem is non-convex and NP-hard, with possibly a disjoint feasible set.
-Optimization practitioners often rely on problem-specific properties and modeling techniques or heuristics, the goal of this package is to offer a both flexible model of a general class of bilevel problems and a solving method which is compatible with the JuMP workflow.
+Optimization practitioners often rely on problem-specific properties and modeling techniques or heuristics.
+The goal of this package is to offer both a flexible model for a general class of bilevel problems and a solving method which is compatible with the JuMP workflow.

 # Bilevel optimization